 Dog Bite Injuries

-Getting attacked by a dog can result in serious physical and emotional trauma.
+Getting attacked by a dog can result in severe physical and emotional trauma.
 In Illinois, dog owners are responsible for ensuring their dogs remain secured on their property at all times with a fence or a structure that’s at least six feet tall.

 Negligent or Inadequate Security

-In the event an individual is injured by a third-party because of an owner or tenant’s failure to provide adequate security, the victim can seek civil redress.
+In the event an individual is injured by a third party because of an owner or tenant’s failure to provide adequate security, the victim can seek civil redress.
 Negligent security claims can be filed as a result of robbery, rape, assault, or battery.
 Settings where negligent security cases may apply include apartment complexes, ATMs, bars, convenience stores, movie theaters, parking garages, schools, and shopping malls.

 Swimming Pool Accidents

 Children are most at risk of having an accident near or in a swimming pool.
-If the pool is not fenced in properly, the drain is defective, or the area around the pool isn’t kept dry or clutter-free, there’s a chance that someone will get injured.
+If the pool is not fenced in correctly, the drain is defective, or the area around the pool isn’t kept dry or clutter-free, there’s a chance that someone will get injured.